-Further sessions assess priorities for developing Scotland’s circular economy in the context of the £18 million Circular Economy Investment Fund.
+Further sessions examined next steps for developing Scotland’s circular economy, in the context of the £18 million Circular Economy Investment Fund, including the way forward for creating ‘Zero Waste Towns’, strengthening cooperation between industry, local government and the third sector and opportunities for remanufacturing.